Hear This! Emerging Artist Free Concert Series

 Add to Cal

 This year AMP's partnership with Center Stage will focus on Armenia.
 We'll have two very different Armenian groups performing, doing workshops and community activities.
 MVF Band takes the traditional 11-string tar on a global fusion journey while the more classically inspired Naghash Ensemble elevates Armenian folk songs with classical/chorale arrangements.
 We're lining up a variety of partners to provide background talks and discussions about Armenia to make this month a rich celebration of this interesting culture.
-Check back for specific concerts and activities.
+Check out all our Armenian programs here!

 MVF Band is part of Center Stage, a public diplomacy initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs with funding provided by the U.S. Government, administered by the New England Foundation for the Arts in cooperation with the U.S. Regional Arts Organizations.
 General management is provided by Lisa Booth Management, Inc.